dieck/prio3/README.md

 Generate loot lists in format `Username;Prio1;Prio2;Prio3` per line. (e.g. CSV SHORT export from sahne-team.de) Go to Menu Interfaces, Tab Addon, Prio3; or type /prio3 config, and import.
+You could opt to enable sending in priorities by whispers in the same menu, good option also for strugglers or replacement raiders.

 Loot corpses and have chosen loot announced in raid chat.